Skip to main content

 * First-time signups receive a free credit to generate one video.

-• Scale: The $920 million, 12-story facility adds 264 private inpatient rooms and 20 surgical suites to the medical campus.
+• Scale: The $920 million, 12-story, 690,000-square-foot facility adds 264 private inpatient rooms and 20 operating rooms to the medical campus, along with 176 new inpatient bed licenses.

 The "Hospital Effect" creates a specific geography of demand.
 Neighborhoods that offer a short commute to the medical campus—specifically North Campus, Kerrytown, and Ann Arbor Hills—are seeing sustained pressure.
 Listings in these zones that are "medical-ready" (move-in ready, low maintenance) are outperforming the market averages.